JimmyRice/XbelParser/README.md

 # XBELParser

-XBELParser is not a true 'parser.'
-It is a simple processing library for XBEL (XML Bookmark Exchange Language).
+XBELParser is not a true **parser** It is a simple processing library for XBEL (XML Bookmark Exchange Language).

 ## What is XML Bookmark Exchange Language